 The hound turned her attention back to him.
 “Come.”

 He trotted after the woman as fast as his still aching legs would allow.
 His thighs grew better with each stride, eventually letting him walk alongside her.
 They strode past tents arranged in neat lines.
 Although the wedge-shaped structures were uniform in size, quite a number had the stained and ragged look of age.
-Was that where he’d up, sleeping beneath one of those battered canvas roofs?
+Was that where he’d end up, sleeping beneath one of those battered canvas roofs?

 More people congregated around the tents, eyeing their passage in silence.
 A few ignored them completely.
 After the previous calling, he thought the quiet would ease his bubbling stomach.
 Yet, the knot forming there only grew tighter.

 “Where do I go from here?” he asked the hound.
-No one had been at all specific in what happened once the winner of the brawl was leashed and at the camp, only that they served as counters to the enemy spellsters at the beck and call of the Udynea Empire.
+No one had been at all specific in what happened once the winner of the brawl was leashed and at the camp, only that they served as counters to the enemy spellsters who were at the beck and call of the Udynea Empire.

 Fetcher slowed.
 “I was instructed to find the lieutenant upon our arrival.
-He’ll assign you to a troop.
+He will assign you to a troop.
 But we should be swift.”
 Those last words seemed to be for herself and she picked up the pace.
 “And try to keep your mouth shut except when he speaks to you, he has quite the temper.”

 The woman had barely taken another step before someone called her name.
 She halted, her head swinging in the call’s direction.